 Next, observe that the events ``$u,v \in V_i$'' and ``$(\Gamma(u) \cup \Gamma(v)) \cap V_i = \varnothing$'' are independent since $u$ and $v$ are not adjacent and are thus not contained in $\Gamma(u) \cup \Gamma(v)$.
 Furthermore, observe that $|\Gamma(u) \cup \Gamma(v)| \le 2 \Delta$.
 Then:

 where we used the bound $1-x \ge e^{-\frac{x}{1-x}}$, which holds for every $x < 1$.

-Next, over the course of the $C (\Delta+1)^2 \log n$ iterations executed by the algorithm, we expect both endpoints of the non-edge $uv$ to be reported $C \log(n) / e^2$ times, and by Chernoff bounds, the probability that the endpoints $u,v$ are reported at least once is at least $1-\frac{1}{n^3}$, when $C$ is large enough.
-By a union bound, the probability that the endpoints of at least one of the $O(n^2)$ non-edges are not reported in any independent set $I_i$ is therefore at most $\frac{1}{n}$, which completes the proof. \end{proof}
+Next, we compute the probability that both endpoints of the non-edge $uv$ are never reported together:

+where we used the inequality $1+x \le \exp(x)$, and the last inequality holds when $C$ is chosen to be large enough.

+By the union bound, the probability that the endpoints of at least one of the $O(n^2)$ non-edges are not reported in any independent set $I_i$ is therefore at most $\frac{1}{n}$, which completes the proof. \end{proof}